Cathy-CHS/ANSSEMBLE/README.md

 ### Common characteristic

 All projects are based on four bars.
 The default BPM is designated as 60, and can be done about twice as fast.
 Our project supports about five instruments which consists of two musical instruments (piano, guitar) and three percussion instruments (base, cymbals, and snare).
-Each instrument has a distinctive interaction.
+Each instrument has a distinctive interaction. *(We fixed issues for controlling BPM, which was not properly held in in-class presentation.)*

 Player can also access the hidden lines above and below by scrolling the mouse.